Skip to main content

 #

 Normally it’s only possible to run one IO and Envoy at a time on a given system.
 There are ports and sockets that IO uses, Envoy uses shared memory regions, and all of these can have conflicts when we run a second IO/Envoy combination.
 To work around this, Envoy has the --base-id flag, which it uses to claim a unique shared memory region.
-IO extends this and uses it to offset certain ports.
+IO extends this and uses it to offset certain ports, including its SSH port.
 Because of the way that IO uses the base ID, IO’s base ID is limited to 0-99.